[LUM#7] A world to feed

 Consume better

-"The issue of food security is a real Rubik's cube, with so many facets to consider," illustrates Patrick Caron.
-The grail: " meet the needs of everyone according to their preferences, while taking into account the social, environmental and health footprints of what we consume ".
-A goal that requires us to redesign the planet, with 10 billion people of good will.
+"The issue of food security is like a Rubik's cube with so many facets to consider," explains Patrick Caron.
+The holy grail: "providing for everyone's needs according to their preferences and taking into account the social, environmental, and health impacts of what we consume."
+This goal requires redesigning the planet, with 10 billion people working together.